New studies are being added all the time – check back soon if you don’t see one available for your dog!

 Investigating the Placement of EEG Electrodes in Dogs with Epilepsy Using 3D Reconstruction

-Complete Title: Craniocerebral Topographical Mapping for Improved Canine Electroencephalographic (EEG) Lesion Localization
+Scientific Title: Craniocerebral Topographical Mapping for Improved Canine Electroencephalographic (EEG) Lesion Localization

 Study Investigator: Dr. Fiona James